facebook/hermes/external/llvh/README.md

 Some copied files were omitted because we don't use them (like lit self-tests and examples).

+## Other imports from v9.0.1

+Support/JSON and Support/ToolOutputFile.

 ## Rename to LLVH

 To avoid conflicts when linking with mainline LLVM, the namespace and include directories were